Key details

 Track 2: Sustainable and Justice-Led Immersive Responses to Crisis & Emergency

-This track examines how immersive technologies are being mobilised to respond to the combined climate, environmental, inequality, and human rights crisis.
-It brings together practices, digital tools, and narrative forms that foreground civic agency, enable co-creation across human and more-than-human communities, and open pathways beyond extractive systems and towards regeneration and renewed understandings of purpose, responsibility, and social transformation.
+Led by Lena Dobrowolska this track examines how immersive technologies can be mobilised to address climate, environmental, inequality, and human rights crises, while foregrounding civic agency, co-creation across human and ecological communities, and pathways beyond extractive systems toward regeneration and systemic transformation.

 Track 3: Immersive Innovation Design: Bodies, Sensors, and New Narratives